UPDATED AUGUST 2025

 They found Scottish musician Shirley Manson (vocals, guitar) and set up the band out of a studio in Madison, Wisconsin.

 All four members are involved in songwriting and production.
 Garbage has sold over 17 million albums worldwide.
-They’re currently on tour for the twentieth anniversary of their album Version 2.0.
+They’re currently on tour for the thirtieth anniversary of their self-titled and first album, and their latest album, Let All That We Imagine Be the Light.

 Back when Garbage hit the scene in 1995, I was hooked on how it wasn’t a grungy dude in the lead.
 I’ve always been partial to female singers, just as I’m partial to female protagonists.